amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 In the log stream you were looking at just a few minutes ago, you should see a lot of HTTP GETs.
 Those are health checks from the ALB.

-Somewhere within the log stream, you should see this:
+Somewhere within the log stream, you should see these log statements:
 <pre>
 Trying to send a request to the API
 API Status Code: 200